 A strong sustainability governance and leadership structure are vital to spearhead our sustainability agenda and provide us with clear and definitive guidance to achieve our net zero aspirations.
 Our sustainability governance is an expansion of TNB’s Governance Model that is aligned with the principles of the MCCG.
 We believe that a robust sustainability governance framework underpinned by a supportive leadership structure are key components to ensure our sustainability agenda can be materialised through informative and comprehensive decision-making.
 Our sustainability governance is an essential part of TNB Group Governance Platform which is the framework of TNB management committees and sub-committees.

-Our sustainability governance framework was reformed in Financial Year (FY) 2022 through formation of the Sustainability and Energy Transition Council (SETC), with the objective of deliberating on energy transition initiatives to coordinate and oversee TNB's Energy Transition Plan and providing a platform for discussion on the sustainability agenda, development and implementation.
+Our sustainability governance framework was reformed in Financial Year (FY) 2022 through formation of the Sustainability and Energy Transition Committee (SETC), with the objective of deliberating on energy transition initiatives to coordinate and oversee TNB's Energy Transition Plan and providing a platform for discussion on the sustainability agenda, development and implementation.
 This includes the energy transition direction and climate-related matters.
 The SETC has a combined roles to previous Sustainability Development Council (SDC) and TNB Energy Transition Steering Committee (TEXC).

 Click here to read more about our strengthened sustainability governance structure.